leahfilkin-myob/RefactoringKata/katas/kata-tic-tac-toe/kata-tic-tac-toe.md

 Tic Tac Toe is one of the few games that transcends cultures and continents, it is easily understood and cost nothing to play.

-In this code kata, we look to implement several levels of difficulty on Tic Tac Toe.

 ## The rule of the game

 ### Game Play